Skip to content

 Quick Start

-I recommend you run first with just the --check-compatibility option to check the versions of the CLIs used by the scripts (curl, etc.) against the tested versions.
+I recommend you run first with just the check-tools command to check the versions of the tools and utilities used by the scripts (curl, etc.) against the tested versions.
 E.g.:

 The tools / components checked by the script are: